andres-olarte396/teach-laoz-curso-docker-containers-experto/modulos/modulo_6/tema_2_subtema_1_contenido.md

-# Contenido del Subtema 1 – Intro a Kubernetes
+# 1. Intro a Kubernetes

 ## Objetivo